 Reuse the JVM instance

-For all but extremely large source sets, the JVM will not have enough time to warm-up.
-By reusing the same JVM instance, the first few DITA-OT conversions will be “normal”, but when the JIT starts to kick in, the performance increase may be 2-10 fold.
+For all but large source sets, the Java virtual machine (JVM) will not have enough time to warm-up.
+By reusing the same JVM instance, the first few DITA-OT conversions will be “normal”, but when the Just-In-Time (JIT) compiler starts to kick in, the performance increase may be 2-10 fold.
 This is especially noticeable with smaller source sets, as much of the DITA-OT processing is I/O intensive.

 Use the latest Java version

 DITA-OT 2.0 to 2.3 require Java 7, and DITA-OT 2.4 and newer require Java 8.
-However, using a newer version of Java can further reduce processing time, depending on your operating system.
+However, using a newer version of Java may further reduce processing time, depending on your operating system.